squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 # Recap: Congestion Control

-As I've mentioned in previous posts, congestion happens in computer networks when senders on a link send more information to the link than the link can handle.
+As I've mentioned in previous posts, congestion happens in computer networks when senders on a link send more packets to the link than it can handle.
 As senders on a particular link send more packets to the link, if the link cannot accomodate the quantity of packets being sent, the router connected to that link will begin queueuing up those packets.
 If the queue on that router fills up, subsequent packets arriving at the router will get dropped.

-When this situation occurs, TCP senders all need to reduce the rate at which they send packets.
+When this situation occurs, TCP senders need to reduce the rate at which they send packets.
 There are two indicators that TCP senders have that congestion is happening:

 1. Packet drops
 2. Increased round trip times

-While senders could theoretically use both of these signals to control the rate at which they send packets, in reality, most TCP implementations, only use packet loss.
+While senders could theoretically use both of these signals to control the rate at which they send packets, in reality, many TCP implementations only use packet loss.

 ## Why might this be an issue?

-If TCP senders only react to packet loss, that means that if they are sending too many packets, they only find out once the queues at the routers they are sending packets too fill up.
-In cases where there is a sizable queue, that queue will delay the time it takes for the sender to realize that congestion is happening and react.
-In the case of CUBIC, the sender will ramp up its window will grow its window really fast, fill up the queue buffer, see a bunch of packet loss, and then drop its window size very quickly.
+If TCP senders only react to packet loss, that means that if they are sending too many packets, they only find out once the queues at the routers fill up.
+In cases where there is a sizable queue, that queue will delay the time it takes for the sender to realize that congestion is happening.
+In the case of [CUBIC](http://www.squidarth.com/rc/programming/networking/2018/08/01/congestion-cubic.html), the default congestion control algorithm on Linux, the sender will ramp up its window will grow its window really fast, fill up the queue buffer, see a bunch of packet loss, and then drop its window size very quickly.